 - 1-year revocation of driver’s license

-The number of points added to your Missouri driving record for Leaving The Scene Of An Accident depends on whether your ticket was issued by a state trooper or a city/county police officer:
+The number of points added to your Missouri driving record for a Hit & Run ticket depends on who issued your ticket:

 - 12 points if a Missouri State Highway Patrol officer issued the ticket